mft3000/igpDraw/README.md

 ```
 ## To Do List

+1. more accurate images with multiarea info ecc..
-1. ISIS as another IGP protocol
+2. ISIS as another IGP protocol
-2. SNMP for retrieve IGP informations
+3. SNMP for retrieve IGP informations
-3. API REST with flask
+4. API REST with flask
-4. draw dotten line if the link is not primary (cost too high): draw a tree
+5. draw dotten line if the link is not primary (cost too high): draw a tree